emilyriederer/website/content/post/averages/index.md

 [^1]: Similar to the long-form writing project I'm working in the open over [here](https://data-disasters.netlify.app/)

+[^2]: In fact, I suspect there is a side story here about some common BI tools making the computation of the former metric significantly easier than the latter.
+But, that is not something I can substantiate, so I will not get on that soapbox.

-[^2]: One framework for approaching metric design is eloquently explored by Sean Taylor in this essay: <a href="https://medium.com/@seanjtaylor/designing-and-evaluating-metrics-5902ad6873bf" class="uri">https://medium.com/@seanjtaylor/designing-and-evaluating-metrics-5902ad6873bf</a>
+[^3]: One framework for approaching metric design is eloquently explored by Sean Taylor in this essay: <a href="https://medium.com/@seanjtaylor/designing-and-evaluating-metrics-5902ad6873bf" class="uri">https://medium.com/@seanjtaylor/designing-and-evaluating-metrics-5902ad6873bf</a>

-[^3]: This new study cites many examples of poorly defined estimands (think metrics) from the BMJ: <a href="https://trialsjournal.biomedcentral.com/articles/10.1186/s13063-021-05644-4" class="uri">https://trialsjournal.biomedcentral.com/articles/10.1186/s13063-021-05644-4</a>
+[^4]: This new study cites many examples of poorly defined estimands (think metrics) from the BMJ: <a href="https://trialsjournal.biomedcentral.com/articles/10.1186/s13063-021-05644-4" class="uri">https://trialsjournal.biomedcentral.com/articles/10.1186/s13063-021-05644-4</a>

-[^4]: We also know this with standard statistical results and formulas, but it's more fun to see it.
+[^5]: We also know this with standard statistical results and formulas, but it's more fun to see it.

-[^5]: As discussed at length in this Scientific American article: <a href="https://www.americanscientist.org/article/the-most-dangerous-equation" class="uri">https://www.americanscientist.org/article/the-most-dangerous-equation</a>
+[^6]: As discussed at length in this Scientific American article: <a href="https://www.americanscientist.org/article/the-most-dangerous-equation" class="uri">https://www.americanscientist.org/article/the-most-dangerous-equation</a>